jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 problem - and they would be right, for a project of this scale it is a bit overkill.
 Here's a list of stuff that I did to make this possible:

-* Dynamically require every file in the `conventions/` directory
+* Dynamically require every file in the `conventions/` directory.
-* Automatically add all the `Convention` modules from this directory to a list of supported styles
+* Automatically add all the `Convention` modules from this directory to a list of supported styles.
-* Derive the name of the command line arguments from the class names
+* Derive the name of the command line arguments from the class names.
 * Generate a representation of each of these conventions based on their class names and their own `convert` implementation.
-* Use these to dynamically generate the help text of the executable
+* Use these to dynamically generate the help text of the executable.
+* Metaprogram specs to check the `matches?` method against all the other conventions to make sure there's no overlap/order dependency.

-That is a bit of extra design work, but all of it falls on me.
+This is a bit of extra design work, but all of it falls on me.
 Anyone else wanting to touch the code in the future will have an easier time.

 This is what I consider to be **exemplary code**.
 Even without understanding